-Good news is that this month’s theme is Small Bite Desserts to honor the 6th birthday of Recipe Redux, and you guys know I have no problem with desserts!
-My only problem was figuring out what to make.
+It’s time for another monthly Recipe Redux, and this month’s theme is Small Bite Desserts to honor the 6th birthday of Recipe Redux.
+You guys should know by now that I have no problem with desserts, particularly if they employ chocolate. 😉 My only problem with this challenge was figuring out what to make.

 See, we’re going out of town in a couple days so the refrigerator is starting to get down to the last few odds and ends.
 And I really did not have time to go to the store or make an involved recipe, given all the deadlines I’m trying to meet before vacation!